Avoidability beyond paths: Introduction

 \subsection{Our approach}

 In order to generalize the concept of an extension of a path to that of an arbitrary graph $H$, the role of the endpoints of a path is taken by an arbitrary (but fixed) pair of vertices $s$ and $t$ in $H$ called \emph{roots}.
 This naturally leads to a suitable definition of avoidability of a two-rooted graph $(H,s,t)$ (see \cref{def:avoidable}).
 Accordingly, we say that a two-rooted graph $(H,s,t)$ is \emph{inherent} if every graph that contains a copy of $H$ also has an avoidable copy of $(H,s,t)$ (see \cref{inherent}).
-In this terminology, the result of Bonamy et al.~\cite{MR4245221} states that all paths are inherent (with respect to their endpoints).
+In this terminology, a result of Bonamy et al.~\cite{MR4245221} states: